rickrizzle/momentum_accelaration_extension/README.md

 (Found here: https://ericterry.us/how-to-build-a-chrome-extension-with-angular-4/ )

 Also, I would like to thank Brad at Traversy Media for his non-stop awesome videos that answer a lot, and I mean a lot of my questions, and give me further ideas for my project(s).

+The team who made Momentum, one of my favorite extensions.

 Lastly, I give thanks and credit to Icomoon for the icon image used.